 - Submit the Supplemental Application (PSTP form) via e-mail to firstname.lastname@example.org

-- Submit an application to one of the College of Pharmacy’s PhD programs (Medicinal Chemistry & Pharmacognosy OR Biopharmaceutical Sciences) during your first two years of enrollment in the PharmD.
+- Submit an application to the Pharmaceutical Sciences PhD program following the program’s specific guidelines during your first two years of enrollment in the PharmD.

 - If you are accepted by the PhD program and have a baccalaureate degree, you will be accepted to the joint program immediately.
 Contact email@example.com to notify the College of your acceptance into the PhD program.